Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Introduction

-\paragraph{Data-driven controller synthesis} Without identifying an explicit model for the dynamical system, it is possible to synthesize controllers with guaranteed stability, robustness, and performance from data.
-Such data-driven control ideas \cite{coulson2019data, van2023informativity} have been well discussed based on the Willems' fundamental lemma, which states that persistently exciting trajectories can fully recover the behavior of linear systems \cite{willems2005note, markovsky2023persistency}.
+\paragraph{Data-driven controller synthesis} Without explicit models, it is possible to design controllers from data with guaranteed specifications.
+Such data-driven controllers \cite{coulson2019data, van2023informativity} can be found based on the Willems' fundamental lemma, which states that persistently exciting trajectories can fully recover the behavior of linear systems \cite{willems2005note}.
 For nonlinear systems, a multitude of approaches including polynomial approximation, kernel regression, linear parameter-varying embedding, and nonlinearity cancellation have been proposed \cite{martin2023guarantees, de2023learning}.
-Reinforcement learning has been used practically, while the stability guarantees are usually elusive \cite{bertsekas2019reinforcement}.
-Another promising approach is to learn the passivity (or dissipativity) from data, which can lead to guaranteed system performance even without the information of a complete model \cite{koch2022determining, martin2023data, tang2019dissipativity, tang2021dissipativity}.
-The approach in this paper is data-driven and does not involve an explicit model; on the other hand, the Koopman-Nemytskii operator already contains the full information to predict the evolution of states, i.e., the model is identified in an indirect form.
-While this paper does not yet aim to formulate or solve an optimal control problem, the accumulated cost can be approximated under various policies.
-That is, the Koopman-Nemytskii operator enables policy evaluation.
-In a previous work of the author \cite{tang2025koopman}, the Koopman operator is defined in a weighted RKHS and learned from data to estimate a Lyapunov function and a Zubov function that determines the domain of attraction.
+Another promising approach is to learn dissipativity from data, which can lead to guaranteed performance even without the information of a complete model \cite{koch2022determining, tang2021dissipativity}.
+The approach in this paper is data-driven and does not involve an explicit first-principles structure, but a nonparametric empirical model.